 Residents are expected to report to work on time for each assigned work shift.
-Residents must notify, in advance, the attending in charge of their assigned service, and the program director/program coordinator of tardiness or of their inability to report to work due to illness or emergency.
+Residents must notify, in advance, the attending in charge of their assigned service (attending, and team members), and the program director/program coordinator of unexpected tardiness or of their inability to report to work due to illness or emergency.